cnorick/nathanorick.com/_posts/ha-automatic-guest-login/2021-12-22-ha-automatic-guest-login.md

 To host my web server, I just used a Raspberry PI Zero I already had lying around.
 The server doesn't by any means need to be beefy, so almost anything will work.
 You could even run it on the same machine that hosts your Home Assistant instance.

 ## Getting the code
-The code for the project can be found on github [here](https://github.com/cnorick/ha-auto-guest-login).
+The code for the project can be found on [github](https://github.com/cnorick/ha-auto-guest-login).
 To get started, clone the repo onto the machine you plan to use as the web server.

 Following is the complete code for the web server.
 It uses [express](https://expressjs.com/) to handle both the request for the index.html file and the request for the redirect URL.